 Learning from my previous mistakes, I now know how essential the choice of ribbon can be.
 If you got to wear my Chicken on the Stick or Coyote medal, you may have noticed how flimsy the ribbon was and how chintzy the clasp was.
 I became obsessed to get the quality of my ribbon better and our fiesta medal guide has what you need to know.

-I’ve found that the majority of collectors prefer thick ribbons, ask for it to be 45mm in width.
+I’ve found that the majority of collectors prefer thick ribbons, ask for it to be 40mm wide x 45mm tall.
 And to give it that little extra bit of sturdiness request that tagboard, that little piece of cardstock, is placed inside it.
 This will ensure that your ribbon will be sturdy and the form will stay in place.
 Another important item on the ribbon is the clasp.
 Request the “chicken-foot” clasp, the one that has a handle that allows you to secure the pin in place.
 Believe me, that clasp will greatly increase the odds that your fiesta medal stays pinned to a sash.